baktragh/CAS2Audio/README.md

 ## Technical information

 ### OS Version
-At least Android 4.4 is required, Android 6.0 is recommended.
+At least Android 10.0 is required to run the most recent version

 ### Installation